bartoszgebarowski/Chrome-rock-band/README.md

 ### Dorphs page

-* Sub navigation menu serves as a quick access to each section of the page
+* Sub-navigation menu serves as quick access to each section of the page
 * It is responsive to better suit mobile device users
-* The hover effect, informs the user that it is an interactive element
+* The hover effect informs the user that it is an interactive element
 * The Youtube player serves as a representation of the virtual reality concept, known as Braidances, in Cyberpunk lore
 * Spotify player was chosen because of its popularity and user policy.
 It allows interested users to listen to free samples, and registered users can listen to whole tracks for free
-* Due to technological limitations, the user is directed to the external, official store for any band related merchandise
+* Due to technological limitations, the user is directed to the external, official store for any band-related merchandise

-#### Sub navigation menu: desktop view
+#### Sub-navigation menu: desktop view

 ![Sub navigation menu: desktop view](docs/readme_images/dorphs-page-sub-navigation-menu-desktop.png)

-#### Sub navigation menu: mobile view
+#### Sub-navigation menu: mobile view

 ![Sub navigation menu: mobile view](docs/readme_images/dorphs-page-sub-navigation-menu-mobile.png)

-#### Sub navigation menu: hover effect
+#### Sub-navigation menu: hover effect

 ![Sub navigation menu: hover effect](docs/readme_images/dorphs-page-sub-navigation-menu-hover.png)